queenjobo/IGVeasy/README.md

 ### IGVplotter.py

-IGVplotter is script that can handle both BAMs and CRAMs, when given CRAMs it will extract the regions of interest into BAMs in the same directory as the CRAMS, these will not be deleted automatically.
+IGVplotter is a script that takes a tab file of variants of interest with the corresponding sample path file along with othe BAMS of interest (eg parents) that can be either BAM or CRAM.
+When given CRAMs it will extract the regions of interest into BAMs in the same directory as the CRAMS for each sample, these will not be deleted automatically.
 Command to get IGV plots will be submitted as an LSF job.

 Requires igv_plotter https://github.com/macarthur-lab/igv_utils/tree/master/igv_plotter